DataHurdler/Econ-ML/Multi-Arm Bandits/article-1.md

 In Bayesian Statistics, if the posterior distribution is in the same probability distribution family as the prior probability distribution, the prior and posterior are then called conjugate distributions, and the prior is called a **conjugate prior** for the likelihood function.

-With conjugate priors, the updating in a Bayesian approach reduces to the updates of hyperparameters that are used to describe both the prior and posterior distribution, since they are the same.
+With conjugate priors, the updating in a Bayesian approach reduces to the updates of hyperparameters that are used to describe both the prior and posterior distributions, since they are the same.
 I will leave the details to a Statistics textbook, but for our purpose, since our example concerns of binary outcomes (buy or not buy), our likelihood function is that of Bernoulli.
-As it turns out, the conjugate prior for a Bernoulli likelihood function is the Beta distribution, which has two hyperparameters, denoted as $a$ and $b$.
+As it turns out, the conjugate prior for a Bernoulli likelihood function is the Beta distribution, which has two hyperparameters, which we denote as $a$ and $b$.

-Now that we have established that Beta distribution is the conjugate prior for Bernoulli, the problem is `Thompson Sampling` is reduced to
+Now that we have established that Beta distribution is the conjugate prior for Bernoulli, the problem of `Thompson Sampling` is reduced to
 1. sample from the Beta distribution
 2. find the highest expected value

-## Thompson Sampling: Code
+### Thompson Sampling: Code

 Since `Thompson Sampling` is mechanical different from the previous algorithms, we need to develop special functions and methods to implement `Thompson Sampling`.
 Here is a pseudocode:

 ```
 loop:
     b.sample() = sampling from Beta function for bandit b